pbs-data-solutions/file-checksum/README.md

 ```

 Subsequent runs pointing to the same output file will append the results to the file so checksums
 from different directores can be save to the same file.
+Passing the `--overwrite` flag will clear
+the contents of the file before writing instead of appending to the file.

 ## Contributing